 How do you even get started with it?

-What is it and why do we need it?
+What is a teaching philosophy, and why do we need it?

-A teaching philosophy sounds huge, right?
-It's really quite simple if you think about it it's your own personal thoughts on teaching.
-It shows who you are as a teacher it's think of it as your own personal teaching mission statement.
+A teaching philosophy sounds enormous.
+It's pretty simple if you think about your thoughts on teaching.
+It shows who you are as a teacher.
+It's thought of it as your teaching mission statement.

 It's what defines your attitudes, your values, and your beliefs about teaching.